Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/MacroHard_WeakEdge.md

 Here there are two noteworthy finds: an embedded preview image and one hidden slide.

-Lets extract the preview image and view it with `eog`
+Let's extract the preview image and view it with `eog`
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Forensics/MacroHard_WeakEdge]
 └─$ exiftool -b -PreviewImage Forensics_is_fun.pptm > preview.jpg